Anomaly detection

 For information about the legacy UI, see Data quality dashboard (legacy).

 Databricks recommends that you enable the new version for all of your existing schemas.
-The legacy dashboard from the beta version will no longer be updated.
+The legacy dashboard is deprecated.

-To enable the new version, use the Data Quality Monitoring toggle to disable the feature, and then toggle again to re-enable it.
+To enable the new version, click the Data Quality Monitoring toggle to turn off the feature, and then click again to turn it back on.

 The results UI contains catalog and schema dropdowns.
 When you select a catalog, the schema dropdown is populated with schemas in that catalog that have data quality monitoring enabled.